 While the percentage population of individuals who are 65 years or older is higher in rural counties than in urban counties for all regions, the total number of individuals aged 65 years or older is higher in urban counties for most regions.
-The regions with the highest percentage population of individuals 65 years or older also happen to be the only regions where the majority of individuals aged 65 years or older reside in rural counties.
+The regions with the highest percentage population of individuals

+65 years or older also happen to be the only regions where the majority of individuals aged 65 years or older reside in rural counties.
 In northeast Texas, Region 4's population is 18.0% persons over the age of 65, the highest among all regions, and 54.4% of those individuals 65 years or older reside in rural counties.
-Regions 2 and 5 have the second and third highest percentage population of individuals 65 years or older (17.2% and 16.8% respectively) and the second and fourth highest percentage of individuals 65 years or older residing in rural counties (55.1% and 54.1% respectively).
-Region 8 has the highest percentage (58.8%) of individuals 65 years or older living in rural counties.
+Regions 2 and 5 have the second and third highest percentage population of individuals 65 years or older (17.2% and 16.8% respectively) and the first and third highest percentage of individuals 65 years or older residing in rural counties (55.1% and 54.1% respectively).